mccartney/librus-api/README.md

 EMAIL_TO=your-real-email@gmail.com
 ```
 5. Test it locally with `node-lambda run -f deploy.env`
-6. Deploy it to AWS with `node-lambda deploy -f deploy.env`
+6. Deploy it to AWS with `node-lambda deploy -f deploy.env --environment rodzice --functionName=librus-notify-with-email`

 ## License
 The MIT License (MIT)